TeaAlc/ai_experiments/01_simple_rag_demo/README.md

 - Queries a local LLM (`gpt-oss:20b` via Ollama) to enrich the question and to interact

 This project is intended as a small, hackable starting point for experimenting with local RAG setups.
+Don't fear langchain, we just use a little bit of it here and keep the code as simple as possible.

 ## Prerequisites
 - Python 3.12+